derektypist/carousel-in-bootstrap/README.md

 As a user, I would expect indicators on the carousel.

 As a user, I would expect captions on the carousel on medium-sized devices.
+The captions would include the location (e.g. Wendover Road, Bromley) and when it was taken (e.g. 19 September 2020).

 The [images](images/) are supplied.